 Where: 649 Pinedale Road, Huntsville TX 77340

-Texas Swimming Holes For a Day Trip From Houston – Within 4 Hours
+Swimming Holes in Texas Near Houston – Within 4 Hours

 Tonkawa Falls offers a magnificent 15-foot waterfall that rushes into a natural swimming hole.
 You’ll enjoy overhanging bluffs, the spray of the waterfall, and the natural beauty of this serene spot.
 The Falls are located in a city-owned park.
 There is a picnic area available, with grassy spots and rock tables for when you’re not in the water.
 The park also allows for swimming during the rainy season.